-Demanding specific targets will mean you’ve got an objective basis to work on next time.
+Requesting specific targets will mean you’ve got an objective basis to work on next time.
 “It amazes me how often employers have no outcomes from appraisals,” says Tom Doherty, general manager at HR Dept Ltd. “If you take the time to sit down with someone, you need actions.”

 - Focus on your long-term goals

-Your company has a strategy for the future, and you need one too if you’re going to make the most of the appraisal process.
+Your company has a strategy for the future, and you need one, too, if you’re going to make the most of the appraisal process.
 That might mean asking for training and new qualifications to develop in your role.

 Career coach Marie McIntyre recommends asking your boss at appraisal, “What additional knowledge or skills would make me more effective in this role?”
 Once you’ve heard their assessment, you can make a business-focused case for the training that could take you to the next level.